Theory of superconductor-ferromagnet point contact spectra: the case of strong spin polarization: Interface model

 \subsection{Box-shaped scattering potential}

 In this section we consider spin-dependent box potentials, for which analytical solutions can be obtained.
-In particular, we discuss here the dependence of the spin-mixing angle, $\vartheta$, on the impact angle of the incoming quasiparticle which is parameterized by the momentum component parallel to the interface, $k_{||}$.
+In particular, we discuss here the dependence of $\vartheta$ on the impact angle of the incoming quasiparticle which is parameterized by the momentum component parallel to the interface, $k_{||}$.
 The model parameters are the misalignment angle $\alpha$ (see Fig.~\ref{fig2} b), the energies of the band minima in the FM with respect to that in the SC ($E_2, \ E_3$), the spin-dependent height of the potential ($U_{+}, \ U_{-}$), and the width of the potential $d$ (see Fig.~\ref{fig3}).
-All energies are given in units of $E_F$ and $d$ in units of $\lambda_{\rm{F}}/2\pi$ with $\lambda_{\rm F}=2\pi/k_{\rm F}$ the Fermi wavelength in the superconductor.
+All energies are given in units of $E_F$ and $d$ in units of $\lambda_{\rm{F}}/2\pi$.

 The scattering matrix is defined with respect to the chosen spin-quantization axes on both sides of the interface.
 Naturally, on the FM side we use the bulk sFM magnetization axis.
 On the SC side we use that of the interface magnetic moment.
 To obtain an S-matrix with the structure defined above, one must subsequently calculate and apply a rotation of the quantization axis in the SC: